Warping and blending#

 Mesh Warping#

-Note: Supported renderers: Built-in legacy pipeline & HDRP.
-URP is not supported at this moment
+Note: Supported renderers: Built-in legacy pipeline, URP & HDRP.

-- Browse for the geomety file (fbx,...) and set Unit accordingly
+• Browse for the geometry file (fbx,...) and set Unit accordingly

 Requirements: